Youssef-Ali-Saber/Sales-Data-Analysis-Project/README.md

 #### 4. The time with highest number of orders is 11:58:00 AM , followedby 7:20:00 PM .

 #### 5. The most orders were received during the time period from 10 AM to 8 PM.

+#### 6.The MacBook Pro laptop was the top-selling product,accounting for 23% of total revenue, followed by iPhone with 13% of total revenue.

+#### 7. The AAA Batteries(4-pack) is the most demanded product,but it has the lowest sales, with only 0.3% of total revenue.

+#### 8. San Francisco was the star performer, with sales of 24% of totalrevenue

+#### 9. Austin had the lowest sales, with only 5% of total revenue

+### Excel Dashboard
 ![image](Dashboard.png)